GSA/ckanext-react_usmetadata/README.md

 ### React application development

-The application lives in the `/app` directory.
+The application lives in the `./app` directory.
+All react source code lives in `./app/src`.

-Use app/ directory as the root directory for react development using yarn.
+Use `./app` directory as the root directory for react development using yarn.

+* Install project dependencies by running `yarn`.
-Run the application using `yarn start`.
-It will restart with any saved changes in the /src folder
+* Run `yarn start` to start the application at `localhost:3000` The application will restart with any saved changes in the /src folder

-We encorouge you to use [cosmos](https://reactcosmos.org/) to view application elements.
-Use `yarn cosmos` to start the cosmos server.
-The cosmos server will run on `https://localhost:8989`
+* Run `yarn cosmos` to start the cosmos server at `localhost:8989`

 ### Building the application